akkarapol/freelancer4j/README.md

       $ git clone https://github.com/akkarapol/freelancer4j.git
       ```

-#2.
-Deploy the Freelancer4J Microservices to OpenShift Container Platform
+# 2. Create the OpenShift projects to OpenShift Container Platform

    1. log in to OpenShift Container Platform with the oc client: